sandstorm-io/sandstorm/docs/developing.md

 * **Overview**: [Delegation is the Cornerstone of Civilization](https://blog.sandstorm.io/news/2015-05-05-delegation-is-the-cornerstone-of-civilization.html)
 * **Login & permissions**: [User authentication & permissions](developing/auth.md)
 * **Making it world-accessible**: [Publishing to the user's domain](developing/web-publishing.md) <!-- | [API keys]() -->

 ---

+## Integrating various languages & libraries into raw Sandstorm

+If you are curious how to integrate various languages & libraries with Sandstorm's raw APIs and raw SPK packaging, read these documents.

+**Note** that most app developers will have an easier time using `vagrant-spk`.
+This is intended

+---